Programs

 The Golden Journey

-Please check out our event calendar to see when the next group meeting is.
+Please check out our event calendar for the next group meeting.

 The Golden League

-The Golden League offers free to low-cost activities to suit our members’ wide range of interests and hobbies.
-Activities vary each month and may include game nights, movie nights, bowling, and dinner outings.
-Individuals must be able to function independently or bring their own supports.
+The Golden League offers a diverse array of free to low-cost activities tailored to accommodate our members’ wide range of interests and hobbies.
+Monthly activities encompass game nights, movie nights, bowling, and dinner outings.
+Participants must be independent or bring their own supports.

 • Ages 50 and up